hetalgada15/Adaptive-Recommendation-Chatbot-with-RAG-and-Vector-Database/README.md

 PINECONE_API_KEY: Your Pinecone API key.
 PINECONE_ENV (optional): Pinecone environment (default is us-east-1)

-4.**Run the application:**
+4. **Run the application:**
-streamlit run app.py
+streamlit run AI.py

-5.**Open your browser and go to http://localhost:8501 to access the chatbot interface.**
+5. **Open your browser and go to http://localhost:8501 to access the chatbot interface.**

 Usage
 Upload PDF files using the file uploader.